Treatment and Management of Frontotemporal Disorders

 It is helpful, though often difficult, to accept rather than challenge people with behavioral symptoms.
 Arguing or reasoning with them will not help because they cannot control their behaviors or even see that they are unusual or upsetting to others.
 Instead, be as sensitive as possible and understand that it’s the illness “talking.”
 Frustrated caregivers can take a “timeout”—take deep breaths, count to 10, or leave the room for a few minutes.

 To deal with apathy, limit choices and offer specific choices.
 Open-ended questions (“What would you like to do today?”) are more difficult to answer than specific ones (“Do you want to go to the movies or the shopping center today?”).

-Maintaining the person’s schedule and modifying the environment can also help.
+Maintaining the person’s schedule, reducing distractions, and modifying the environment can also help.
 A regular schedule is less confusing and can help people sleep better.
 If compulsive eating is an issue, caregivers may have to supervise eating, limit food choices, lock food cabinets and the refrigerator, and distract the person with other activities.
 To deal with other compulsive behaviors, caregivers may have to change schedules or offer new activities.

 Medications are available to treat certain behavioral symptoms.
 Antidepressants called selective serotonin reuptake inhibitors are commonly prescribed to treat social disinhibition and impulsive behavior.
 Patients with aggression or delusions sometimes take low doses of antipsychotic medications.
 The use of Alzheimer’s disease medications to improve behavioral and cognitive symptoms in people with bvFTD and related disorders is being studied, though results so far have been mixed, with some medications making symptoms worse.
 If a particular medication is not working, a doctor may try another.
 Always consult a doctor before changing, adding, or stopping a drug.